robotpy/robotpy-docs/install/cscore.rst

 Non-roboRIO installation
 ------------------------

-We now distribute wheels for CSCore on pypi, so you can just use the robotpy-meta package to install it:
+We now distribute pre-built wheels for CSCore, so you can just use pip to install it:

 .. tab:: Windows